All Episodes

 Is he right?

-Of course he is, yeah.
+Of course he is.

-On that one topic, probably more free speech in Saudi Arabia.
+Yeah, on that one topic, probably more free speech in Saudi Arabia.

 All right.

-who is also on Bill Maher's show, made news a few times, and one of them was the Van was sort of agreeing with uh uh with Bill Mara that uh that the Nigeria genocide, which apparently is a genocide that's been ongoing of Christians, um, is being ignored, and you know, there's certainly thought that some groups are getting special attention, and Van Jones said, quote, no Jews, no news.
+And one of them was that Van was sort of agreeing with Bill Maher that the Nigeria genocide, which apparently is a genocide that's been ongoing of Christians, is being ignored.

-Apparently, that's a saying I'd never heard that before.
+I'd never heard that before.

 So the idea was that people don't care about Nigeria, but we've been trained to care about Israel.

-Um Gavin Newsom is trying to get right with the young men, so he played Fortnite and talked politics on Twitch.
+Gavin Newsom is trying to get right with the young men.

-I like the fact that they're starting to realize that that they don't have a meme game and they don't have a humor game, and their social media game is basically just mean, it's never funny or uplifting or or positive or anything.
+I like the fact that they're starting to realize that they don't have a meme game and they don't have a humor game and their social media game is basically just mean.

 I don't think I've ever probably never been right about vice president choices.

-My other predictions on other domains have been pretty good, but vice president, terrible, and I'm terrible at that.
+My other predictions on other domains have been pretty good, but vice president, terrible.

-And I thought to myself, oh shoot, they cancel each other's problems pretty well.
+And I thought to myself, oh, shoot, they cancel each other's problems pretty well.

-You know what?
+You know it?

 So AOC is too lefty to be the head of the ticket right away.

-I mean, she could, you know, if if she were under Newsom, who probably would move to the middle if he were running for president, you know, we already see signs of that.
+I mean, she could, you know, if she were under Newsom, who probably would move to the middle if he were running for president, you know, we already see signs of that.

-Well, AOC would satisfy the communists who say, well, but if we can get a communist in the pipeline, now I'm saying communists instead of socialists, but you know.
+So Newsom could make the Democrats look like they wouldn't be communists, while AOC would satisfy the communists who say, well, but if we could get a communist in the pipeline.

 So if you think of them as a pair, they kind of solve for each other, don't they?